Category Archives: Machine Learning

 Why do I need to learn about computer vision?

-Nowadays a key skill that is often required from a software developer is the ability to use computer vision algorithms and tools to solve real-world problems related to images and videos.
+Nowadays, a key skill for software developers is the ability to use computer vision algorithms and tools to solve real-world problems involving images and videos.

 What can I do after finishing learning about applied computer vision?